Top of the pageCheck Your Symptoms

 Gas (flatus), bloating, and burping are all normal conditions.
 Gas is made in the stomach and intestines as your body breaks down food into energy.
 Gas and burping may sometimes be embarrassing.
 Bloating, which is a feeling of fullness in the belly, can make you uncomfortable.
 Many people think that they pass gas too often or have too much gas.
 But it's rare to have too much gas.
 Changing what you eat and drink can sometimes cut down on gas and relieve discomfort caused by gas.

 Belching or burping (eructation) is the voluntary or involuntary and sometimes noisy release of air from the stomach or esophagus through the mouth.
 Burping 3 or 4 times after eating a meal is normal.
 It's usually caused by swallowing air.
 Other causes of burping include nervous habits or other medical conditions, such as an ulcer or a gallbladder problem.
-In some cultures, a person may belch loudly after eating to show that they enjoyed the meal.

 All people pass gas, but some people produce more gas than others.
 It's normal to pass gas from 6 to 20 times a day.
 This may embarrass or annoy you.
 But a lot of intestinal gas usually isn't caused by a serious health condition.